 The Peer Health Outreach & Wellness Leaders (OWLs) make up KSU's Peer Health Education Program.
 It is a student-based group that focuses on improving the health and well-being of KSU students through peer health education.
 The Peer Health OWL program is limited to 15 students, and students are selected through a group interview process.

-A Peer Health OWL is a student who is trained and certified in developing, implementing, and evaluating health education programs for his/her peers.
+A Peer Health Outreach and Wellness Leader (OWL) is a student who is trained and certified in developing, implementing, and evaluating health education programs for his/her peers.

 The Peer Health OWLs provide FUN interactive programs for students in classroom settings, fraternities, sororities, on-campus housing, and for student groups/organizations as well as health promotion campaigns on campus.